oracle-livelabs/database/create-tables-nosql-database/run-sample-application/run-sample-application.md

   ![Click HelloWorldTable](images/open-helloworldtable.png)

-3. Click **Table Rows** under Resources.
+3. Click **Columns** under Resources to view the table columns.

   ![Table Rows](images/helloworldtable.png)

-4. Click Run Query to execute the select statement and display the record inserted into the table.
+4. Click **Explore data** under Resources and click **Execute** to execute the select statement and display the record inserted into the table.

   ![Run Query](images/run-query.png)